Skip to content

 Run recurring holdouts

-Test the highest-spend channel quarterly with geo or audience holdouts.
-Feed measured lift back into budget allocation.
+Test the highest-spend channels with recurring experiments or holdouts.
+Feed measured lift back into budget allocation instead of treating it as a side note.

 The operating protocol